A guide for spiritual seekers, leaders, and companions

 Reflective Questions:

-• Are you avoiding an emotional discomfort through a spiritual posture?
+Is there an emotional discomfort you are avoiding through a spiritual posture?

-Characterised by focus on selfless service and compassionate action from abundance.
+Characterised by focus on selfless service and compassionate action from a feeling of abundance.

 Example: Quietly supporting marginalised individuals or groups.